ChainAgnostic/CAIPs/CAIPs/caip-25.md

 Regardless of caller trust level, the following error responses can reduce friction and user experience problems in the case of malformed requests.

-* When provider does not recognize one or more requested method(s)
+* When wallet does not recognize one or more requested method(s)
     * code = 5201
     * message = "Unknown method(s) requested"
-* When provider does not recognize one or more requested notification(s)
+* When wallet does not recognize one or more requested notification(s)
     * code = 5202
     * message = "Unknown notification(s) requested"
 * When a badly-formed request includes a `chainId` mismatched to scope